-(b) Shoreline stabilization: new normal structures protective of single-family residences; repair and maintenance of existing shoreline stabilization; and emergency shoreline stabilization actions.
+(eb) Shoreline stabilization: new normal structures protective of Construction of the nsingle-family residences; repair and maintenance of existing shoreline stabilization; and emergency shoreline stabilization actions ormal protective bulkhead common to single family residences.
 Shoreline stabilization includes those actions taken to address erosion impacts for the sole purpose of protecting existing development from loss or damage from erosion caused by the natural processes of currents, tides, waves, stream flows, or wind wearing down and carrying away material over time.
+A "normal protective" bulkhead includes those structural and nonstructural developments installed at or near, and parallel to, the ordinary high water mark for the sole purpose of protecting an existing single family residence and appurtenant structures from loss or damage by erosion.